 Westerns seem to be popping up all over the DTV and VOD markets in the last year or so.
 From Hell on the Border and Righteous Blood and the upcoming Apache Junction to western/horror hybrids like The Pale Door and Skinwalker, it seems the Old West is new again.
-Catch the Bullet is a new one written by Jerry Robbins and directed by Michael Feifer (Ed Gein: The Butcher of Plainfield, 16 and Missing).
+Catch the Bullet is a new one written by Jerry Robbins and directed by Michael Feifer (The Desperate Riders, Last Shoot Out).
 Should you catch it?
 Or dodge a bullet and watch something else?

 Marshal Britt MacMaster, played by the late Jay Pickett and to whom the film is dedicated, has just gunned down a bank robber and his two accomplices.
 For the three months it took to track them, his father (Tom Skerritt, Alien, The Dead Zone) is watching his twelve-year-old son Chad (Mason McNulty, Assimilate, VHYes).

 When he finally returns he finds his father wounded and his son missing courtesy of Jed Miller (Gattlin Griffith, Initiation, Blood Done Signed My Name) and his gang.
 Teaming up with Tucker (Callder Griffith, Gattlin’s brother) a green deputy who hates all “Injuns” and a Pawnee tracker named Chaska (Cody Jones, The Buffalo Soldiers, an American Legacy) he heads back out on the trail.
 And this time it’s personal.

 Not more than five minutes in I had my first indication that Catch the Bullet was going to be a disappointment.
 When MacMaster faces off against the trio of outlaws one draws, gets shot, then the second takes his turn rather than attacking together.
 The third isn’t armed so we get a diving for a dropped gun scene as well.
 Not the most exciting of starts.